ihaveamac/pyctr/docs/example-cia.rst

 Example: Read contents from a CIA
 =================================

 In this example we will take a homebrew CIA file and extract some data from it.
-The example in this case will be Checkpoint 3.7.4. `Download the example link here. <https://github.com/FlagBrew/Checkpoint/releases/download/v3.7.4/Checkpoint.cia>`_
+The example in this case will be Checkpoint 3.7.4. `Download the example title here. <https://github.com/FlagBrew/Checkpoint/releases/download/v3.7.4/Checkpoint.cia>`_

 First we need to import :class:`~.CIAReader` and :class:`~.CIASection`.
 The former does the actual reading, the latter is an enum that can be used to access the contents.
 We will also import :py:mod:`json` to read a JSON file inside the RomFS.